Trade Privacy Notice

 Company checks on Companies House.

-The information we collect during your membership application will be used to carry out these checks and additional information will be requested if required.
-We also carry out checks on individuals who are linked to your membership application such as directors, partners, employees, subcontractors, agents, suppliers or contractors.
+The information we collect during your Approved Tradesperson membership application, will be used to carry out these checks and additional information will be requested if required.
+We also carry out checks on individuals who are linked to your Approved Tradesperson application such as directors, partners, employees, subcontractors, agents, suppliers or contractors and additional information may be requested, if required.
+By providing this additional information, you confirm that you have obtained any necessary permissions and have informed the individuals concerned about this data processing in accordance with applicable data protection laws.

-We also perform vetting checks throughout your membership and on an annual basis.
+We also perform these checks throughout your time as an Approved Tradesperson and on an annual basis.

 We publish reviews of your company and services on our platform as part of your profile being visible on our platform.
 These reviews may contain your personal data and the personal data of your employees and subcontractors.

-You agree that you will provide notice to your relevant employees and/or contractors that their personal data may appear in a review on our platform by bringing a copy of this notice to their attention.
+You agree that you will provide notice to your relevant employees, contractors and/or sub-contractors that their personal data may appear in a review on our platform by bringing a copy of this notice to their attention.

 Our lawful basis for processing personal data will depend on the different aspects of your interactions with us.